guansss/webpack-monkey/README.md

 $(".foo")
 ```

-You can also use a named import, but in this case the external script will be treated as a module, and you must provide a global variable name to reference the module in the format of `"<globalVar>@<URL>"`, for example:
+You can also use [other import forms](https://developer.mozilla.org/en-US/docs/Web/JavaScript/Reference/Statements/import#forms_of_import_declarations).
+When using an import form other than _Side effect import_, the external script will be treated as a module, and you must provide a global variable name to reference the module in the format of `"<globalVar>@<URL>"`, for example:

 ```js
 import jq, { ajax } from "$@https://unpkg.com/jquery@3.6.0"